Migrated SD-WAN policy routes

 If your route precedence specifies SD-WAN policy routes before static routes and you set Destination networks to Any, Sophos Firewall applies the policy route to all (external and internal) traffic, forcing your internal sources to use the WAN gateway for internal destinations.

 This is likely to occur if you migrated from 17.5 to 18.0 or later or changed the default route precedence.
 To see the route precedence, go to the command-line interface and use the following command:

 console> system route_precedence show

 If you want the internal traffic (for example, internal hosts accessing internal devices and servers) to reach the internal network directly, set the routing precedence with static routing before SD-WAN policy routing on the command-line interface.

 The gateway specified in the firewall rule becomes the primary gateway.

-If you delete the selected gateway, Sophos Firewall will delete the policy route and implement WAN link load balance to route traffic.
+If you delete the selected gateway, Sophos Firewall deletes the policy route and implements WAN link load balance to route traffic.

 If the primary gateway goes down, Sophos Firewall routes traffic through the backup gateway.
 When the primary gateway comes back up, Sophos Firewall routes new connections through it.
 Existing connections continue to use the backup gateway.

 If you specified Backup gateway in the firewall rule, this gateway is used here.